klaarnut/user-docs/en/website-content.md

 ![image](images/website_content/img_blog_widget_09_insert_element.png)

-4. The inserted widget will be at the mouse position along the content you clicked by number 1.
+4. The inserted widget will be at the mouse position among the content you clicked by number 1.
 You can edit how this list display and its design in the List Setting panel.

 ![image](images/website_content/img_blog_widget_10_resent_post_list_setting.png)